-“The people running the drone program are taking enormous liberties with how they label people in order to try to rationalize the gross over-extension of the program and to cover up the fact that they’re killing people knowing only little-to-nothing about them,” Rep. Alan Grayson, Democrat of Florida, told Truthout.
+“The people running the drone program are taking enormous liberties with how they label people in order to try to rationalize the gross over-extension of the program and to cover up the fact that they’re killing people knowing only little to nothing about them,” Rep. Alan Grayson (D-Florida), told Truthout.

 “They use the term ‘insurgent’ to describe almost every adult male in the area, and then the administration goes in and kills a very extensive number of children and females as well,” he said.

-“Literally, all the Rehman family has gotten [for compensation], even after speaking to Congress, is an ice cream cone that they were offered by some Congressional staffers on the day of the briefing,” said Jennifer Gibson, a staff attorney at the British human rights organization Reprieve.
-Gibson accompanied the Rehman family to DC last year during their public appearances.
-“They’ve had no further correspondence from the US government.
-They’ve been unable to get anything from the Pakistani government. … They can’t get anyone to say ‘Yes, we killed your grandmother.’ “
+“Literally, all the Rehman family has gotten, even after speaking to Congress, is an ice cream cone that they were offered by some congressional staffers on the day of the briefing,” said Jennifer Gibson, a staff attorney at the British human rights organization Reprieve.
+Gibson accompanied the Rehman family to D.C. last year during their public appearances.
+“They’ve had no further correspondence from the U.S. government.
+They’ve been unable to get anything from the Pakistani government….
+They can’t get anyone to say, ‘Yes, we killed your grandmother.'”

 Reprieve recently released a new analysis of publicly available data on drone strikes compiled by the Bureau of Investigative Journalism.
 The findings reveal that targeted killings by drone strikes kill immensely more people than those targeted, making multiple strikes necessary in many cases.
 According to the analysis, as of November 24, the targeted killings of 41 men have resulted in the killing of an additional 1,147 people.

-Gibson helped file a legal complaint at the International Criminal Court (ICC) in The Hague last year, documenting the experiences of Pakistani anti-drone activist Kareem Khan and other drone strike victims.
-The complaint also accused NATO-allied states of committing war crimes by helping to facilitate the United States’ covert drone program in Pakistan.
+Gibson helped file a legal complaint at the International Criminal Court (ICC) in The Hague, Netherlands, last year, documenting the experiences of Pakistani anti-drone activist Kareem Khan and other drone strike victims.
+The complaint also accused North Atlantic Treaty Organization (NATO)-allied states of committing war crimes by helping to facilitate the United States’s covert drone program in Pakistan.

 Gibson said the High Court officially ordered the police to launch a criminal investigation into domestic murder charges against the CIA in September, and Khan’s legal team expects to follow up with the court in January.

-Also in October, Reprieve assisted Yemeni drone victim Faisal bin Ali Jaber, who lost his nephew and brother-in-law in a 2012 drone strike, in traveling to Germany to testify before officials and file a lawsuit against the German government for facilitating US drone strikes launched from the Ramstein Air Base in Germany.
-Jaber also traveled to Washington, DC, last November to speak before lawmakers.
+Also in October, Reprieve assisted Yemeni drone victim Faisal bin Ali Jaber, who lost his nephew and brother-in-law in a 2012 drone strike, in traveling to Germany to testify before officials and file a lawsuit against the German government for facilitating U.S. drone strikes launched from the Ramstein Air Base in Germany.
+Ali Jaber also traveled to Washington, D.C., last November to speak before lawmakers.

 “Were it not for the help of Germany and Ramstein, men like my brother-in-law and nephew might still be alive today.
-It is quite simple: Without Germany, US drones would not fly,” Jaber said in an October press release.
+It is quite simple: Without Germany, U.S. drones would not fly,” Ali Jaber said in an October press release.

-Gibson told Truthout that Jaber, after returning from Washington, DC, last year, was given a bag of cash – totaling $100,000 – ostensibly as “hush money” and compensation from the Yemeni government for the loss of his innocent relatives.
-Jaber said officials from Yemen’s National Security Bureau, which works closely with the CIA, told him the money came from the US government.
-Jaber said he initially refused the money and instead asked for a formal apology, but after a conversation with elders in his village, he took the money to help care for the struggling families of drone victims.
+Gibson told Truthout that Ali Jaber, after returning from Washington, D.C., last year, was given a bag of cash totaling $100,000 ostensibly as “hush money” and compensation from the Yemeni government for the loss of his innocent relatives.
+Ali Jaber said officials from Yemen’s National Security Bureau, which works closely with the CIA, told him the money came from the U.S. government.
+Ali Jaber said he initially refused the money and instead asked for a formal apology, but after a conversation with elders in his village, he took the money to help care for the struggling families of drone victims.

-But a growing dependence on drone warfare to combat IS forces in Iraq and Syria could affect how European allies, working in coalition with the United States, revamp their positions on targeted killing.
+But a growing dependence on drone warfare to combat ISIS forces in Iraq and Syria could affect how European allies, working in coalition with the United States, revamp their positions on targeted killing.